NAndLib/todoist-plugable-cli/docs/design-doc.md

 tasks edit ...` and the plugin module `tasks/label` would enable the command:
 `todoist tasks label ...`.

+[Harsh] - How straightforward is it to call other plugins inside a plugin ?

 For the plugin base to correctly provide handlers for any plugin listed, a plugin must have a `run(args)` function defined, where `args` is a list of of arguments that it will get from the plugin base.

+[Harsh] - Would it be useful to make plugin-base (which essentially are 'collections') inside a plugin-base ?

 ## Testing